Certificate in Historical Fiction Writing at West Dean London

 School: School of Arts

-The certificate in Historical Fiction Writing is awarded in recognition of the successful completion of three-weekend course units spread across each academic term, self-directed study and the completion of the first 5,000 words of a historical fiction novel.
+The Certificate in Historical Fiction Writing is awarded in recognition of the successful completion of all three weekend course units spread across each academic term, self-directed study and the completion of the first 5,000 words of a historical fiction novel.

-Delivered by international bestselling author Adrienne Chinn, each weekend unit will be based at our London campus, located in the heart of literary Bloomsbury.
+Each weekend unit will be based in the inspirational environment of West Dean's Sussex campus.
 The course is aimed at writers who wish to commit to an extended programme of study without having to make a significant time commitment, and who will benefit from a cohesive course that offers focus on the key elements of successful historical fiction writing over the course of an academic year.

-It also offers a potential pathway to those interested in applying for the College’s Higher Education programmes in Creative Writing and Publishing.
+This course also offers a potential pathway for those interested in applying for West Dean's Higher Education programmes in Creative Writing and Publishing.

 Course structure

-This Certificate is designed for writers who want an extended and cohesive course on historical fiction writing.
-It offers a deeper and broader range of teaching, designed to enable the student to take on a piece of longer fiction.
-At the end of the third unit, students will be asked to submit the first 5,000 words of a work-in-progress for marking and feedback by the tutor.
-(Deadline for text: 7 November 2025, with feedback from the tutor the following month on 7 December 2025.)
+This Certificate in Historical Fiction Writing course is designed for writers who want an extended and cohesive course on historical fiction writing.
+It offers a deeper and broader range of teaching, designed to enable you to take on a piece of longer fiction.
+At the end of the third unit, you will be asked to submit the first 5,000 words of a work in progress for marking and feedback by the tutor.

-On successful completion, students will be offered an interview for the MA in Creative Writing and Publishing, should they wish to apply in order to continue their studies and project.
+On successful completion, you will be offered an interview for the MA in Creative Writing and Publishing, should you wish to apply in order to continue your studies and project.
 The MA is set up to facilitate the production of a completed novel.

 Course aims

-• Introduce students to the key skills and knowledge that underpins successful historical fiction writing, including the organisational skills required for historical research, plotting and structuring, world building, character development and narrative technique
+• To introduce you to the key skills and knowledge that underpin successful historical fiction writing, including the organisational skills required for historical research, plotting and structuring, world building, character development and narrative technique

-• Introduce students to constructive and focused critical reflection of their work
+• To introduce you to constructive and focused critical reflection of your work

-• Provide a stimulating and varied learning environment to enable writers to develop their skills around voice, style, point of view, pacing and prose
+• To provide a stimulating and varied learning environment to enable you to develop your skills around voice, style, point of view, pacing and prose

-• Offer and discuss a series of writing exercises, along with discussion, textual analysis and a review of the ‘golden rules of historical fiction writing’ to support writers to develop their craft
+• To offer a series of writing exercises, along with discussion, textual analysis and a review of the ‘golden rules of historical fiction writing’ to support you to develop your craft

-• Support the development of drafting, editing and rewriting skills
+• To support the development of drafting, editing and rewriting skills

-• Develop the use of dialogue, crafting scenes, adding suspense and effective pacing
+• To develop the use of dialogue, crafting scenes, adding suspense and effective pacing

-• Examining how much historical detail/background to include
+• To examine how much historical detail/background to include

-• Offer insight into the traditions, theory and responsibilities of the historical fiction writer
+• To offer insight into the traditions, theory and responsibilities of the historical fiction writer

-• Enable students to make clear authorial and editorial choices about their developing work
+• To enable you to make clear authorial and editorial choices about your developing work

 Course units